mfussenegger/nvim-qwahl/README.md

 # nvim-qwahl

 A collection of pickers utilizing `vim.ui.select`.
+Switch buffers, jump to tags and more.

 ## Installation